 With less than one month left in summer, you can find the fall sky rising by 8:30pm.
 As fall approaches the spring sky lingers in the west while the fall sky replaces the summer in the east.

 Neptune like the rest of the solar system is roughly 4.5 billion years old.
 It is believed that Uranus and Neptune were closer to the Sun when they formed and later migrated to their current orbits due to gravitational influence from Jupiter and Saturn.

 On this date in 1965 Gemini V splashed down to Earth carrying astronauts Charles Conrad and Gordon Cooper.
 Gemini V was in Earth orbit for nearly eight days.

-This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Tuesday, February 6, 2018.
-All times are given as local St. Louis time (Central Standard Time).
+This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Tuesday, August 28.
+All times are given as local St. Louis time (Central Daylight Time).
 For definitions of terminology used in the night sky update, click the highlighted text.
 Information updated weekly or as needed.
 Join us for our next star… Continue reading